-Below are the key points from an Indian High Court’s judgement specifically regarding Dream11's game.
-A challenge to this judgement was also dismissed by the Supreme Court of India:
+Below are the key points from an Indian High Court’s judgment specifically regarding Dream11's game.
+A challenge to this judgment was also dismissed by the Supreme Court of India:

-- The Court, in its ruling, stated that playing the Dream11 game involves considerable skill, judgement and discretion and that success on Dream11 arises out of users’ exercise, superior knowledge, judgment and attention
+- The Court, in its ruling, stated that playing the Dream11 game involves considerable skill, judgment and discretion and that success on Dream11 arises out of users’ exercise, superior knowledge, judgment and attention

 - The Court also held that ‘the element of skill’ had a predominant influence on the outcome of the Dream11 game, which follows the following format: